aramder/aramder.github.io/misadventures/_posts/2026-2-27-PMR-171-Teardown.md

 ### Staking

 Staking is inconsistent across the RF assembly.
-Some toroids and relay cans are properly secured; others aren't.
-One toroid is completely free to move, leaving the enamel wire to provide all mechanical support while abrading against the ferrite core.
+Some toroids and relays are properly secured; others aren't.
+One toroid on the VHF/UHF amplifier board is completely free to move, leaving the enamel wire to provide all mechanical support while abrading against the ferrite core.
 That's a reliability concern for a portable radio.

 {% include video.html src="/images/PMR171/internal_photos/loose_toroid.mp4" caption="Unstaked toroid on the lower RF assembly, free to move and abrade the enamel wire coating" controls=true width="50%" %}